FredericXS/TicTacToe/README.md

 </div>

 ## 100% Offline!
-You can play versus your friends or versus the computer
+You can play versus your friends or versus the computer without internet connection.

 ## What versions does this support?
 Any version on iOS 14.0+

 ## How can I download this?
-Clone the project and open in XCode, and build this in your iPhone.
+Clone the project and open in Xcode, and build this in your iPhone.
 ```
 The .ipa file will be uploaded on Releases soon
 ```